NomicFoundation/slang/.changeset/strange-hats-itch.md

 "@nomicfoundation/slang": minor
 ---

-Add `Node::reconstruct()` that allows to reconstruct the source code from the CST node
+Add `Node::unparse()` that allows to reconstruct the source code from the CST node